sinazadeh/userscripts/README.md

 **🦊 Firefox Tip**

-To extend emoji support across all websites in Firefox, set the `font.name-list.emoji` value in `about:config` to:
+To extend emoji support across all websites in Firefox (and its forks), set the `font.name-list.emoji` value in `about:config` to:

 ```
 Noto Color Emoji, Segoe UI Emoji, Twemoji Mozilla